-The Minnesota Office of Higher Education has determined the following course of action to remediate the spending shortfall for the Minnesota State Grant program for fiscal year 2010.
+The Minnesota Office of Higher Education has determined the following course of action to remediate the spending shortfall for the Minnesota State Grant program for fiscal year 2010 and 2011.

-- The Office will transfer funds from the second-year appropriation of the Minnesota State Grant program to cover the unanticipated deficiency in the program for fiscal year 2010.
-This action is within the authority of the Office. - 2009 Sessions Laws, Chapter 95, Sec.3, Subd.
+- The agency transferred funds from the second-year appropriation of the Minnesota State Grant program to cover the unanticipated deficiency in the program for fiscal year 2010.
+This action was within the authority of the Office of Higher Education. - 2009 Sessions Laws, Chapter 95, Sec.3, Subd.
 2: If the appropriation in this subdivision for either year is insufficient, the appropriation for the other year is available for it.
-The legislature intends that the Office of Higher Education make full grant awards in each year of the biennium. - The Office will recommend to the Governor changes to the Minnesota State Grant parameters to reduce spending within available appropriations for fiscal year 2011. - In the absence of changes in program parameters enacted during the 2010 Legislative Session, the Office will reduce awards for fiscal year 2011 using the rationing procedure outlined in statute.
+The legislature intends that the Office of Higher Education make full grant awards in each year of the biennium. - The agency will recommend to the Governor changes to the Minnesota State Grant parameters to reduce spending within available appropriations for fiscal year 2011. - In the absence of changes in program parameters enacted during the 2010 Legislative Session, the agency will reduce awards for fiscal year 2011 using the rationing procedure outlined in statute.